pavel-kaiko/merge-logs/README.md

 ### Test repo for Git Setup

-I want to have squashed commits and good description
+1. I want to have squashed commits and good description
+2. There should be a way to use only squashed commits during the merging.